live-codes/livecodes/docs/docs/features/code-prefill.md

 ## Prefill using SDK

-When creating an embeded playground, the following [embed options](../sdk/js-ts.md#embed-options) allow prefill with code:
+When creating an embedded playground, the following [embed options](../sdk/js-ts.md#embed-options) allow prefill with code:

 ### config